nilscox/express-extra/docs/validation.md

-`carValidator` is an *object validator*, a function verifying that an object contains two keys : "brand", a non-empty string and "tank", a positive number which can be ommited.
+`carValidator` is an *object validator*, a function verifying that an object contains two keys : "brand", a non-empty string and "tank", a positive number (which can be ommited).
 If extra fields are given, they will be discarded.

 ```js
 const myCar = await carValidator({ brand: 'peugeot', tank: 43.2, speed: 123 });
 // myCar = { brand: 'peugeot', tank: 43 }
 ```

-To validate an array of objects, we should set `many` to `true` in the validator's options.
+To validate an array of objects, we can set `many` to `true` in the validator's options.

 ```js
 const myCars = await carValidator([car1, car2, car3], { many: true });